thoelkef/visualstudio-docs.de-de/docs/vs-2015/extensibility/installing-an-isolated-shell-application.md

     </Feature>
     ```

-    1. Die `ComponentRef` Element verweist auf eine andere WXS-Datei, die Dateien identifiziert, die die aktuelle Komponente erforderlich sind.
-GeneralProfile weist z.
-B. folgende Definition in HelpAbout.wxs an.
+    1. The `ComponentRef` element refers to another .wxs file that identifies files that the current component requires.
+For example, GeneralProfile has the following definition in HelpAbout.wxs.

         ```xml
         <Fragment Id="FragmentProfiles">